alexzhangs/aws-cfn-vpn/README.md

 ## Maintain DNS Records

-If the DNS service API is enabled , then you can skip following steps, shadowsocks-manager should have taken care of the DNS records.
+If the DNS service API is enabled, then you can skip the following steps, shadowsocks-manager should have taken care of the DNS records.

-If you are not in the case above, proceed with following steps:
+If you are not in the case above, proceed with the following steps:

 1. Create a DNS `A record`, such as `admin.ss`.yourdomain.com, pointing to the public IP of EC2 Instance of manager stack.